geek-cookbook/geek-cookbook/docs/blog/posts/notes/elfhosted/kubectl-deploy-elfhosted.md

 1. Account setup and payment
 2. App install/uninstall/restart

 This ended up being a big investment, and an ongoing source of frustration[^1].
-Since we want to iterate ElfHosted quickly, we need an "off-the-shelf" billing system which will "just work".
+Since we want to iterate ElfHosted quickly, we need an "off-the-shelf" billing system which will "*just work*".
 I looked into Shopify, Woocommerce, and several other open-source billing systems.

-My philosophy here is that I want as little as possible to do with billing - it's soul-sucking, anti-fun to debug why customer **X** was charged **$Y** instead of **$Z** :rage:!
+My philosophy here is that I want as little as possible to do with billing - it's soul-sucking, anti-fun to debug why customer **X** was charged **\$Y** instead of **\$Z** :rage:!

 I settled on the pragmatic approach of using [Woocommerce](https://woocommerce.com/marketplace-sale/) on Wordpress.
 It's extensible enough for the customization I'll need for service provision, but it's polished / supported enough to handle all the weird edge cases a billing system needs.
 I paid for the Subscriptions and Bundles addons, after doing some rudimentary testing to confirm that I could get a webhook sent on a user creation / subscription event.

-### SSO
+### Single Sign On (SSO)

 One of the killer features of the appbox service was our ability to secure otherwise-insecure applications (*[Gatus](https://github.com/TwiN/gatus), for example*) behind a layer of authentication, in this case driven by Traefik Forward Auth and Auth0.
 I needed to replace the Auth0 integration with _something_, and in the spirit of quick iteration, I discovered two Wordpress plugins which will allow Wordpress to act as a OIDC authentication server (*sign in with Wordpress*):

 * [This one](https://wordpress.org/plugins/miniorange-oauth-20-server/), which is highly polished but the free version is intended to upsell you to an expensive paid version
-*[ This other one](https://wordpress.org/plugins/openid-connect-server/), which is very bare-bones, and requires editing Wordpress's config to get it going.
+* [This other one](https://wordpress.org/plugins/openid-connect-server/), which is very bare-bones, and requires editing Wordpress's config to get it going.

 Again, in the interests of expediency, I'm starting with the polished-but-naggy extension!